 Under the Family Educational Rights and Privacy Act of 1974, the information in student files may only be released under specific conditions.
-Current or former students of Otero Junior College have complete access to their records and may view them upon request at the Student Services Center.
-If records contain errors, appeals in writing must be submitted to the Vice President of Student Services.
+Current or former students of Otero Junior College have complete access to their records and may view them upon request at the Office of Student Affairs.
+If records contain errors, appeals in writing must be submitted to the Vice President of Student Affairs.

 The following is considered public information and may appear in college directories, publications, and news releases, or be disclosed to anyone inquiring: